varnish/Varnish-Cache/doc/sphinx/users-guide/vcl-saint-and-grace.rst

     set beresp.grace = 5m;
   }

-When we set beresp.saintmode to 10 seconds Varnish will not ask *that* server for URL for 10 seconds.
+When we set `beresp.saintmode` to 10 seconds Varnish will not ask *that* server for URL for 10 seconds.
 A blacklist, more or less.
 Also a restart is performed so if you have other backends capable of serving that content Varnish will try those.
 When you are out of backends Varnish will serve the content from its stale cache.

-This can really be a life saver.
+This can be a huge life saver.

 Known limitations on grace- and saint mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your request fails while it is being fetched you're thrown into
-vcl_error. vcl_error has access to a rather limited set of data so you
+`vcl_error`. `vcl_error` has access to a rather limited set of data so you
-can't enable saint mode or grace mode here.
+can't enable saint mode or grace mode there.
 This will be addressed in a
-future release but a work-around available.
+future release but a work-around is currently available:

 * Declare a backend that is always sick.
-* Set a magic marker in vcl_error
+* Set a magic marker in `vcl_error`
 * Restart the transaction
-* Note the magic marker in vcl_recv and set the backend to the one mentioned
+* Note the magic marker in `vcl_recv` and set the backend to the one mentioned
 * Varnish will now serve stale data is any is available

+..
+XXX:What is a magic marker? benc

 God mode
 ~~~~~~~~